CubeGuy21/sugi/README.md

 Type: export PATH="$HOME/bin:$PATH" into .bashrc and save.
 Move the sugi binary file into the newly created bin folder.
 Left click the sugi binary file and click properties.
-CLick the permissions tab and select "is executable".
+Click the permissions tab and select "is executable".

 # How to use the program
 From your terminal, change directory to your .su file.